 You can also watch our video for answers to the common questions you may have when a concern is raised about you.

-Doctors and medical students in all states and territories can access help and support through a national network of doctors’ health advisory and referral services.
+Doctors and medical students in all states and territories can access a wide range of tailored support services through a national network of doctors’ health advisory and referral services.

-Confidential advice and support is available across Australia on the following help-lines:
+Confidential advice and support is available on the following helplines:

 Visit the drs4drs website to find out more.